near/docs/docs/validator/validator-faq.md

 High level, validators must run node and be mostly online.
 However, it's very important to keep private keys safe, otherwise adversaries might use them to sign malicious blocks, and trigger the protocol slashing.

-### Is NEAR enforcing liveness fault slashing?

-No. However, the protocol measures the uptime of each validator, and if the generated blocks are less than 90% of expected, the node will be kicked out and lose its seat.
-In this case, a validator can re-stake after two epochs, and begin to sign blocks again after three epochs.

 ### Can I stake on a different shard?

 There's no way for a validator to decide the shard.
 The protocol randomically assigns validators to shards at the beginning of each epoch, and the node has one epoch to download its state.
 NEAR nodes have an automatic 'garbage collection' routine that deletes the state of previous shards after five epochs, to free up unused storage.